zenml-io/zenml/docs/book/starter-guide/pipelines/dashboard.md

 # Dashboard 101

 ZenML comes with a native dashboard that allows you to monitor your pipelines and their runs.
-It is a great way to get a quick overview of your pipelines and their runs, and to inspect the artifacts that were produced by your pipeline runs.
+It is a great way to get a quick overview of your stacks and their components, and to inspect the artifacts that were produced by your pipeline runs.

 ## How to use it